Zucchini Banana Bread

 Can I freeze healthy banana bread?

-close up of a slice of banana bread on a wooden chopping board, flecks of green zucchini just visible
+A close up of a slice of banana zucchini bread showing the texture.

-If you made my healthy banana bread or any other recipes on the blog please :
+If you made my zucchini banana bread or any other recipes on the blog please :

 • leave me a comment and a star rating below to let me know how you got on, I love hearing from you.